albertp007/FSound/README.md

 ## Installation

-Simply download the project and load it in visual studio 2015 with F# component installed (At the moment, VS 2015 installs F# 4.0) and build it.
+Simply download the project and load it in visual studio 2015.

+If your version of Visual Studio does not have F#,  you may install the free Visual Studio 2015 Community Edition.
+The Visual F# Tools are installed automatically when you first create or open an F# project.
+See: http://fsharp.org/use/windows/

+This project requires you to install the NAudio package.
+To do this with Nu-Get in VS:
+1. Right click References in Solution Explorer
+2. Click Manage Nu-Get packages
+3. Search for NAudio
+4. Uninstall then Install NAudio

 ## Tests